 Top 10 Beaches in Europe That Put Postcards to Shame (+ 2 Bonus Gems)

-May 16, 2025 by Akylina Printziou
+May 16, 2025

-Photo by Stefanos, our co-founder
+Photo by Stefanos, our Co-founder

 Salt-stung skin after a swim, flip-flops slapping sun-hot boardwalks, and a sorbet dripping down your wrist before you even sit down are some familiar markers of summer days.
 But a handful of beaches in Europe take those simple pleasures and dial them all the way up: water so clear sunscreen bottles show through, sand shades the Pantone chart forgot, cliffs that toss their own shadows across half the bay and still leave room for sunset hues.
 They’re the spots where even glossy souvenir cards feel like rough drafts.